Vast quantities of phones, appliances and other electronic waste (e-waste) end up in landfill every day, even though most of it can be recycled.

 Australia is one of the world’s biggest producers of e-waste, so every effort to recycle electronic waste at home and work helps.

-Here are five ways recycling e-waste can benefit:
+Here are five advantages of recycling e-waste:

 1. It protects the environment